asreview/asreview/DEVELOPMENT.md

 Start the Python API server

 	export FLASK_ENV=development
-	asreview oracle
+	asreview lab

 Navigate to `asreview/webapp` and install npm.

 	cd asreview/webapp
 	npm install

 The user interface is written in [React][2].
 First, start a development server with npm.
 This serves is used for React development.

 	npm start